animal-tree/Writing-stuff/Stuff65-opposing-views.md

 ## People

 In defense of Chenliang: he eventually accepted me into his lab after Henry left, pressured me into writing a paper sooner, and stayed generally nice throughout the time, while not expressing judgement towards my social anxiety.
 He sometimes had a good understanding of AI.
 His spirit, in my confusion-views, promised me many things.
-He respected my slower publication pace while I built UnifiedML, and I believed he "knew."
+He contradictorily seemed to respect my slower publication pace while I built UnifiedML, and I believed he "knew."

 Michael, bumped my grade up.
 Wasn't judgemental, sent many "talk?" emails, sort of kind of; one "talk?" email, one previous invitation to meet, but also no reply to my acceptance to meet; and mentioned the possibility of reinstatement at the end.